North Korea 'must earn its way back' to negotiating table, Tillerson tells UN

 The remarks came as North Korea’s UN ambassador blasted Tillerson and said his country was becoming the world’s “most powerful nuclear and military state.”

-In a bizarre speech at the UN Security Council meeting, Ja Song Nam, the North Korea ambassador, said his country’s nuclear test last month was the “great November event.”
+In a bizarre speech at the U.N.
+Security Council meeting, Ja Song Nam, the North Korea ambassador, called his country’s ballistic missile launch last month the “great November event.”
 He called his country a “responsible nuclear power and peace-loving state.”

 Ja called the UN meeting “none other than a desperate measure plotted by the U.S. being terrified by the incredible might of our Republic.”